 If you want to decrease the calories and fat, you can use regular unsweetened coconut milk instead of full-fat.
 That will cut the calories by more than 50 percent!

 If you want to increase the protein in the smoothie, you could add a scoop of your favorite protein powder!
-Chocolate would definitely be a great fit, but if your protein powder is sweetened, you may want to reduce the amount of liquid stevia used in the recipe.
+Chocolate would be a great fit, but if your protein powder is sweetened, you may want to reduce the amount of liquid stevia used in the recipe.

 Storage